 The following is a list of items that will be reviewed in an EARLY dissertation/thesis format check.
 You can review the guidelines for these on the dissertation/thesis website then have a writing consultant check them for you.
 During the session, you can also ask questions about any problems you are experiencing while trying to format these areas.

 Depending on how far the manuscript has progressed, items to check could include the following:

 - Title page

 - Table of Contents

 - Abstract (and whatever optional preliminary pages may be included)

 - At least two lines of a paragraph at the bottom or top of a page

 - Overall margins

-Dissertation/Thesis Seminars are offered every semester to clarify Iowa State University's publishing requirements, submission procedures, and common problems for graduate theses and dissertations.
-It is helpful to attend a Dissertation / Thesis Seminar when you first start working on your dissertation or thesis, the semester before you graduate, or in the semester you are graduating (if you have not yet attended).
+Dissertation/Thesis Information Sessions are offered every semester to clarify Iowa State University's publishing requirements, submission procedures, and common problems for graduate theses and dissertations.
+It is helpful to attend a Dissertation / Thesis Information Session when you first start working on your dissertation or thesis, the semester before you graduate, or in the semester you are graduating (if you have not yet attended).
 We will cover deadlines, formatting guidelines, and other helpful hints for working on your dissertation/thesis.

 Dissertation/Thesis boot camps will provide individual help to students formatting their dissertation or thesis.
 Students can use a computer in the lab setting or bring their own laptop and dissertation/thesis file to work specifically on their manuscript and get individual help from dissertation/thesis consultants.